This page provides information for property owners on rebuilding homes or businesses damaged or destroyed during a coastal storm.

 Hurricane Sandy Advisory Base Flood Elevations

 Prior to Hurricane Sandy, FEMA, as administrator of the National Flood Insurance Program (NFIP), was restudying areas of the New Jersey and New York coastlines to update Flood Insurance Rate Maps (FIRMs).
 These updated maps were set to be delivered to state and local officials in mid-2013.
-Since existing FIRMs for these areas were developed more than 25 years ago and because updated FIRMs are yet to be finalized, it is vital to provide near-term ABFEs to support reconstruction efforts.
+Since existing FIRMs for these areas were developed more than 25 years ago and because updated FIRMs are yet to be finalized, it was vital to provide near-term ABFEs to support reconstruction efforts.
+Hurricane Sandy ABFEs have been superseded by preliminary FIRMs in all NY and NJ counties, with the exception of Rockland County, NY.

 For additional resources and information on Hurricane Sandy, the FEMA relief effort, disaster assistance, FEMA disaster aid programs and more, visit the FEMA Hurricane Sandy website.